Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 \section{Experiment 4.
 Testing a Breadth of Styles}

-In this experiment, we wanted to understand: \textbf{does the model perform equally well across a breadth of styles?}

-We understood that style was a keyword we could use to suggest an aesthetic.
-However, we did not understand the distribution of knowledge it had learned, and we wanted to know if it would perform differently for different classes of styles.
+We understood that style was a keyword we could use to suggest an aesthetic within a generation.
+However given that there are an abundant amount of styles, we wanted to see if the model would perform equally well across a breadth of styles.
+Could VQGAN+CLIP, in all its pretraining, handle \textit{any} style?
+In addition, we also wanted to understand if the framework would perform differently for different classes of styles and if the framework was biased towards certain traditions of styles.

-We had a number of hypotheses for three different partitions of our set of styles.
+To rigorously investigate this, we looked at three ``partitions'' of styles: abstract versus figurative, Western versus non-Western, and styles partitioned by time period (digital, modern, and premodern).